kellydinneen/rubberduck/README.md

 At any time, they can click "Go Home" at the top of the page to return home.

 ### Filling out the form
-The duck asks users number of questions about the problem you are facing, your workload/energy level, and your emotional state.
+The duck asks users number of questions about the problem they are facing, their workload/energy level, and their emotional state.
 It also provides space for users to vent about and re-articulate their problem in the hopes of encouraging them to clarify their thoughts.
 Fill out every item in the form (clicking *next* after each question or set of questions).
 Then, click submit.
 If any necessary questions are not answered, the user is asked to go back and finish.

 ### Viewing the Prescription
 Upon clicking submit, a user will be shown a recommendation from the duck, consisting of a title, a description, and a resource link.